MikeRow/BananoPHP/README.md

 ## To do ...

-- Add support to BananoBlock for Epoch v2
+- Add Epoch v2 support to BananoBlock
-- Add support to BananoWS for FlatBuffers
+- Add FlatBuffers support to BananoWS
 - Increase FlatBuffers performances
 - Enable listening on IPC